eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 logFruit("banana");
 ```

-Another way of looking at the differences between linters and type checkers is that type checkers enforce what you *can* do, whereas linters enforce what you *should* do.
+Another way of looking at the differences between ESLint and TypeScript is that TypeScript enforces what you *can* do, whereas ESLint enforces what you *should* do.

 ### Granular Extensibility

 Another difference between ESLint and TypeScript is how flexibly their areas of responsibility can be configured.

 TypeScript is configured by a set list of compiler options on a project level.
-TypeScript's [`tsconfig.json` ("TSConfig") files](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) allow for compiler options that change type checking for all files in the project.
+Its [`tsconfig.json` ("TSConfig") files](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) allow for compiler options that change type checking for all files in the project.
 Those compiler options are set by TypeScript and generally change large swathes of type checking behavior.

-Linters, on the other hand, run with a configurable set of lint rules.
+ESLint on the other hand, runs with a configurable set of lint rules.
 Each lint rule can be granularly configured.
 If you don't like a particular lint rule, you can always turn it off for a line, set of files, or your entire project.

-Linters can also be augmented by **plugins** that add new lint rules.
+ESLint can also be augmented by **plugins** that add new lint rules.
-Plugin-specific lint rules extend the breadth of code checks that linter configurations can pick and choose from.
+Plugin-specific lint rules extend the breadth of code checks that ESLint configurations can pick and choose from.

-For example, this ESLint configuration enables the recommended rules from [`eslint-plugin-jsx-a11y`](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y), a plugin that adds checks for accessibility in JSX libraries such as Solid.js and React:
+For example, this ESLint configuration enables the recommended rules from [`eslint-plugin-jsx-a11y`](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y), a plugin that adds checks for accessibility in projects using JSX libraries such as Solid.js and React:

 ```js title="eslint.config.js"
 import js from "@eslint/js";